0xhtw/0xhtw.github.io/writeups/revil.md

 Alright, let's get into it.
 I've pulled a REvil / Sodinokibi sample from MalwareBazaar, one of the most prolific ransomware-as-a-service operations to exist.
 Responsible for multiple ransoms against firms such as Kaseya, etc.

+Sample details:
+- **SHA256:** `133bf8be0cf7003b83b03579970997d408a930e58ec2726715140520900c06de`
+- **MD5:** `77be32b91561d1ac5e36464766b7b0a7`
+- **Architecture:** i386 PE

+A bit of history before we crack it open, because the context matters.
+REvil didn't appear out of nowhere, it's the direct successor to GandCrab, which was the dominant RaaS operation before it "retired" in 2019 after its operators claimed to have made over $2 billion.
+REvil picked up where GandCrab left off, same affiliate model, same target profile, significantly more aggressive.

+At its peak REvil was responsible for some of the most disruptive ransomware attacks ever recorded.
+The Kaseya VSA supply chain attack in July 2021 was the big one.
+They compromised a remote management platform used by MSPs and pushed REvil to over 1,500 businesses downstream in a single hit.
+Demanded $70 million in Bitcoin for a universal decryptor.
+Absolute scenes.

+Then in October 2021 law enforcement — a coordinated effort involving the FBI, Europol and several other agencies, took down their infrastructure and arrested several affiliates.
+REvil went dark.
+Everyone assumed that was that.

+Then they came back.
+Hence the ransom note opening with *"Welcome.
+Again."* — they knew exactly what they were doing with that line.

-Before we crack it open, let's run ```CAPA``` against it first. ```CAPA``` is a tool by Mandiant that analyses a binary and maps its capabilities before you even open a disassembler.
-THink of it as a capability fingerprint, it'll tell you what the binary can do and where, saving us from hunting blind in Ghidra.
+Before we crack open the binary, let's run CAPA against it first.
+CAPA is a tool by Mandiant that analyses a binary and maps its capabilities before you even open a disassembler, think of it as a capability fingerprint.
+It'll tell you what the binary can do and where, saving you from hunting cold in Ghidra.

 ![image](images/revilcapaoutput.png)